Increase in energy use since 1990

-Oil has remained the predominant type of fuel consumed in New Zealand since 1990 (Figure 1).
+By fuel type, oil has remained the main type of fuel consumed in New Zealand since 1990 (Figure 1).

 Fuel types are providing energy, which is consumed across five sectors: the domestic transport, industrial, residential, commercial and public services, and the agriculture, forestry, and fishing sector.

-From 1990 to 2017, the domestic transport and industrial sectors were the main energy consumers in New Zealand (Figure 2).
+From 1990 to 2018, the domestic transport and industrial sectors were the main energy consumers in New Zealand (Figure 2).
 Together, these two sectors contribute to three quarters of the total energy consumption in New Zealand.
-Domestic transport was the biggest consumer of energy since 2013, when it overtook the industrial sector.
+Domestic transport has been the biggest consumer of energy since 2013, when it overtook the industrial sector.

 Oil is the major fuel type in the domestic transport sector

 Oil was the major type of fuel consumed in the domestic transport as well as the agriculture, forestry and fishing sector in 2018 (Figure 3).
 Electricity was the major type of fuel consumed in the residential as well as the commercial and public services sector.